mthiagar/COVID-Learning-Material/README.md

 ### Testing
 * [Animated Overview Explainer](https://www.youtube.com/watch?v=ThG_02miq-4) (8:20m) - Covers essential basic theory from extraction to rt-PCR
 * [Animation of Chemagic RNA Bead extraction](https://www.youtube.com/watch?v=deVufNDJ4GI) (2:22) - Simple visualization of the RNA purification process on the Chemagic.
-* [Altona Extraction Principle](https://www.altona-diagnostics.com/en/products/reagents/altostar.html) - Basic visual documentation of Altona purification.
+* [Altona Extraction Principle](https://www.altona-diagnostics.com/en/products/reagents/altostar.html) - Basic visual documentation of Altona purification (see 'Principle of Method' in the given link.
 * [Artic Network Protocols for Sequencing of SARS-COV2](https://artic.network/ncov-2019) - One of the most commonly used set of protocols for whole genome sequencing.
 Focus is on using the Oxford Nanopore platform.
 Includes wetlab protocols, bioinformatics, primer sequences and reference information.
 ### Biology
 * [COVID-19 Animation: What Happens If You Get Coronavirus?](https://www.youtube.com/watch?v=5DGwOJXSxqg) (7:27)